Music in Bloom 2026

 “Conneaut Rag” is influenced by a uniquely American style of music from the early 1900s – Ragtime.
 The movement was written while the composer was visiting her in-laws in Conneaut, Ohio.

-From my house you can see an idyllic pond tucked into the mountains.
-This pond’s finest residents: the beavers, have created a magnificent dam.
 A few Januarys back, a storm breached the timber dam, draining the pond nearly dry.
 The scene was concerning: the beavers huddled together on an icy mudflat.
-People did the best they could to convince the beavers to patch the dam, but to no avail.
-A spirited band pulled on their waders, climbed into the freezing pond, and got to work patching up the beavers’ dam.
+A spirited band of neighbors pulled on their waders, climbed into the freezing pond, and got to work patching up the beavers’ dam.
 That’s the sort of people who live here.
-The dam has held to this day.
 I wrote this piece for the beavers—and for the people who love them.
 We could use a few more of both.

 I. Keeping Track